Our Impact

 Our Progress

-Since September 2023, LandxSea has supported 58 filmmakers from across Scotland and around the world, showcasing their work in Montrose and creating opportunities for direct audience engagement, press exposure, and partner connections.
+Since September 2023, LandxSea has supported 78 filmmakers from across Scotland and around the world, showcasing their work in Montrose and creating opportunities for direct audience engagement, press exposure, and partner connections.
 We've received enthusiastic feedback from filmmakers about the warm welcome, thoughtful programming, and real impact of the festival

-At the 2024 Festival:
+At the 2025 Festival:

-• Gave a platform to 5 first-time directors, highlighting new and diverse voices.
+• Gave a platform to 2 first-time directors, highlighting new and diverse voices.

-• Launched two new awards:
+• Presented two awards:

 • North Light Award — a £500 juried prize honouring excellent in Scottish environmental filmmaking.